 This certificate will have full legal weight and will be considered binding on the Council.

-If we declare that your proposed development is not 'permitted development', you have a further right to appeal to the Planning Inspectorate.
+If we determine that your proposed development is not 'permitted development', you have a further right to appeal to the Planning Inspectorate.

 Details of how to submit a Lawful Development Certificate, together with our fees and charges can be found on our apply for planning online tool.

-If you know you are going to need planning permission for your proposed development you have two options:
+If you know you are going to need planning permission or prior approval for your proposed development you have two options:

 - if you are unsure whether or not your proposed works will be granted planning permission and want further advice before submitting a formal application, you can prepare and submit a pre-application advice enquiry to us, or